ksatchit/community/feature-demos/kafka-chaos-examples/kafka-broker-pod-failure/README.md

             value: "false"
 ```

-Note: If you have setup kafka cluster using KUDO operator, ensure to set the instance name (this is needed to construct the correct zookeeper URI).

 ### Step-7: Launch chaos experiment and verify behaviour

 - Create the ChaosEngine CR to trigger the chaos experiment